pagemachine/ai-tools/README.md

 A TYPO3 extension that leverages artificial intelligence to enhance content and accessibility.

+## Documentation

+The full documentation can be found [here](https://pagemachine.github.io/ai-tools/)

 ## Installation

 This extension is installable from various sources: